Fire in the Pines is an educational festival dedicated to raising positive awareness about controlled burning in the longleaf pine ecosystem.

 Angie Carl has always valued the need for people to better understand controlled fire and its role in the healthy forests in our area.
 She brought a curiosity to figuring out how to have the community come together and appreciate controlled fire.
 She was a powerhouse in getting the Fire in the Pines Festival off the ground and built this amazing event for the community with the community.
 Angie grew this festival, and the public’s fire awareness from a small festival in Boiling Springs Lake to the amazing event in the last few years at Halyburton Park.

 The festival has grown into a free environmental event for the entire family and in-person events are held each October.
-The past few years we have shifted to an online format due to the Covid-19 epidemic, however we are planning for an in-person event in 2022.
 There will be kids activities, educational opportunities, live music, food trucks, fire equipment, and a live controlled burn!
 There will also be a series of events in the week leading up to the festival.
-Visit the 2022 Festival page for more details.